cypress-io/circleci-orb/docs/examples.md

 ## wait-for-server-to-respond

-Starts server, waits for it to respond and then runs all Cypress tests
+Starts server, waits for it to respond and then runs all Cypress tests.
+Uses `npx wait-on ...` command under the hood, see [wait-on](https://github.com/jeffbski/wait-on#readme)

 ```yaml
 version: 2.1